Real-World Light Field Image Super-Resolution via Degradation Modulation: Experiments

 \subsection{Ablation Study}

-In this subsection, we investigate the effectiveness of our proposed modules and design choices by comparing our LF-DAnet with the following variants. \begin{itemize} \item \textbf{Model 1}: We introduce a baseline model by removing the DA-Block and the angular and EPI branches in the Distg-Block. \textit{Consequently, this variant is equivalent to a plain single image SR network that neither performs degradation adaptation nor incorporates angular information.} Note that, we increase the number of convolution layers in this variant to make its model size not smaller than our LF-DAnet. \item \textbf{Model 2}: We investigate the effectiveness of our DA-Conv by replacing it with a depth-wise 3$\times$3 convolution and a vanilla 3$\times$3 convolution.
+In this subsection, we investigate the effectiveness of our proposed modules and design choices by comparing our LF-DMnet with the following variants. \begin{itemize} \item \textbf{Model 1}: We introduce a baseline model by removing the DM-Block and the angular and EPI branches in the Distg-Block. \textit{Consequently, this variant is equivalent to a plain single image SR network that neither performs degradation modulation nor incorporates angular information.} Note that, we increase the number of convolution layers in this variant to make its model size not smaller than our LF-DMnet. \item \textbf{Model 2}: We investigate the effectiveness of our DM-Conv by replacing it with a depth-wise 3$\times$3 convolution and a vanilla 3$\times$3 convolution.
 Distg-Block is maintained in this variant to incorporate angular information.
-Note that, the KPE module is also removed since vanilla convolutions do not take degradation as their input. \textit{This variant can be considered as an LF image SR method without degradation adaptation (e.g., DistgSSR) retrained on our proposed degradation model.} \item \textbf{Model 3}: In this variant, we remove the angular and EPI branches in the Distg-Block and adopt the same strategy as in Model 1 to make the model size of this variant not smaller than our LF-DAnet. \textit{Since this model only incorporates intra-view information to achieve degradation-adaptive SR, it can be considered as a non-blind single image SR method}, and the benefits of the angular information to multi-degraded LF image SR can be validated. \item \textbf{Model 4}: We modify the KPE module in this variant to investigate the effectiveness of kernel prior embedding.
+Note that, the KPE module is also removed since vanilla convolutions do not take degradation as their input. \textit{This variant can be considered as an LF image SR method without degradation modulation (e.g., DistgSSR) retrained on our proposed degradation model.} \item \textbf{Model 3}: In this variant, we remove the angular and EPI branches in the Distg-Block and adopt the same strategy as in Model 1 to make the model size of this variant not smaller than our LF-DMnet. \textit{Since this model only incorporates intra-view information to achieve degradation-modulated SR, it can be considered as a non-blind single image SR method}, and the benefits of the angular information to real-world LF image SR can be validated. \item \textbf{Model 4}: We modify the KPE module in this variant to investigate the effectiveness of kernel prior embedding.
 Specifically, we do not perform isotropic Gaussian kernel reconstruction but directly fed the blur kernel width to a five-layer MLP to generate the blur degradation representation.
-Consequently, the isotropic Gaussian kernel prior cannot be incorporated by this variant. \item \textbf{Model 5}: In this variant, we remove the channel attention layer from the DA-Block to investigate the benefits of degradation-adaptive channel-wise modulation. \end{itemize}
+Consequently, the isotropic Gaussian kernel prior cannot be incorporated by this variant. \item \textbf{Model 5}: In this variant, we remove the degradation-modulating channel attention layer (i.e., DM-CA) from the DM-Block to investigate the benefits of channel-wise degradation modulation. \end{itemize}